HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Conclusion

 \section{Conclusion}

 In this paper, we introduced a new imitation learning from observation method, hierarchical imitation learning from observation (HILONet), using hierarchical reinforcement structure to choose observations from expert trajectories' observations as goals.
 By achieving these goals, our method can imitate expert with only observations offered.
-We give the theoretical proof that our method has the ability to solve tasks with single goal position and tasks described by a sequence of key observations.
-Additional, we propose three different ways to overcome the non-stationary problem in hierarchical structure to increase sample efficiency.
+Furthermore, we propose a reward structure that can control the behavior pattern of learning policy whether to explore more or mimic more.
+In this way, our method has the ability to solve tasks with single goal position and tasks described by a sequence of key observations.
+Additionally, we propose three different ways to overcome the non-stationarity problem in hierarchical structure to increase sample efficiency.
 We evaluate the method with extensive experiments based on five different environments, including both these have a single goal position and those do not have a specific target.
 The result shows that HILONet can solve all kinds of tasks and improves the training procedure of imitation learning.
 It outperforms GAILfO and reward engineering baseline and achieves nearly the same performance as GAIL in all environments.
-Furthermore, we test the effect of these three ways of overcoming non-stationary.
+Furthermore, we test the effect of these three ways of overcoming non-stationarity.
 As a result, we find they improve the effectiveness of our method.

 For further research, we will attempt to use a multi-level hierarchical structure, which is believed can divide complex tasks into more simple ones.
-This may be the key to a general imitation learning algorithm that can be used in Robot control, autonomous driving and other fields.
+This may be the key to a general imitation learning algorithm that can be used in robot control, autonomous driving and other fields.